vesas/Coursera_Capstone/capstone/goodcoffee_report.md

 The result of the clustering the population data with the cluster count K = 7:
 ![Average age](images/pop_properties.PNG)

-From the clustering results it can be seen that there is indeed separate types of areas in the region.
+Visualizing the clustering makes it easy to see how the clusters are formed.

 ![Group1](images/econ_grp1.png)![Group1](images/econ_grp2.png)
 ![Group1](images/econ_grp3.png)![Group1](images/econ_grp4.png)